JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 ## [Writing own CUDA kernels](@id gpu_lecture_yes_kernel)
 Before diving into details, let's recall some basic from the above HW section:
-* In CUDA programming model, you usually write *kernels*, which is the *body* of the loop.
+* In CUDA programming model, you usually write *kernels*, which represent *body* of a for loop.
 * `N` iterations of the loop is divided into *block*s and each block into *warp*s.
 Single warp consists of 32 threads and these threads are executed simultaneously.
-All threads in the block are executed in the same SM, having access to the share memory.
+All threads in the block are executed in the same SM, having access to the shared memory.
 * Each thread executes the kernel for one iteration of the for loop.
 This means that inside the kernel, you need to determine the index of the iteration.
 Therefore you will see in kernels statements like
 ```julia
  i = threadIdx().x + (blockIdx().x - 1) * blockDim().x